sinimariak/week-3-assessment-yellowpages/README.md

 This is an open-book **checkpoint** assessment focusing on building a simple Yellow Pages contact list ruby app using ActiveRecord with SQL database.

 <br>
-The intention of this assessment is to establish an awareness for your current understanding and how would you progress more effectively in the coming week.
-Once you're aware your points of improvement, you can spend more time during the weekend to improve. **There is no pass or fail cases so breath out.** Chillax. =)
+The intention of this assessment is to establish an awareness on your current understanding and how would you progress more effectively in the coming week.
+Once you're aware of your points of improvement, you can spend more time during the weekend to improve. **There is no pass or fail cases so breath out.** Chillax. =)

 <br>
 Included is the ruby framework for the assessment, sourced and upgraded from NEXTAcademy "Ar-ToDo" skeleton.